thoughtspot/thoughtspot.github.io/_release/ts-cloud-getting-started-free-trial.md

 2. Upload the CSV or Excel file using one of these options:

    - Click **Browse your files** and select the file.
    - Drag and drop the file into the drop area.

-{% include note.html content="Free Trial has a CSV file size limit of 10 MB." %}
+   - **Note**: Free Trial has a CSV file size limit of 10 MB.

 3. Answer the question **Are the column names already defined in the file header?**